marcosox/car-accidents-map-be/README.md

 	- To run the fat JAR directly after build, use the `exec:exec@run-app` maven target.
 4. Run the app with `java -jar path/to/car-accidents-map-x.y.z-fat.jar`
 	-
-5. Go to [http://localhost:8080/](http://localhost:8080/) to see the list of endpoints available
+5. Go to [http://localhost:8080/](http://localhost:8080/) to see the list of available endpoints
 6. Use the [web app](https://github.com/marcosox/car-accidents-map-fe) to visualize the data

+If you want to build the package in a container, this is the docker command:

+	docker run -it --rm -v"$(pwd)":/usr/src/app -w /usr/src/app maven:alpine mvn clean package

+You will find the fat jar in the `target` folder.

 ## Usage